 We need to open our eyes and recognize the real saviors.
-There are many self-proclaimed climate activists, and supporters that are there just to give lip service.
+There are many self-proclaimed climate activists and supporters that are there just to give lip service.
 They are not doing anything concrete to make the changes to save our planet which is why there is no progress.
 You also have foundations backed by the fossil fuel industry that invest in green initiatives, but they just do it to have a seat on the table to change the narrative to their advantage or simply shut it down.
 You also have those wealthy people that are simply there to make money in the most cost-effective way which may not be great for the environment.

 We won’t go forward if we passively continue to listen to these people that pretend to care.
 We should be more aware of the required actions to move forward to stop pollution and deforestation and support those brave enough to take action.
-More importantly we shouldn’t be distracted with trivialities that are often amplified in mainstream media and be more critical of those that don’t seem to be sincere in their support to save the environment.
+More importantly, we shouldn’t be distracted by trivialities that are often amplified in mainstream media and be more critical of those that don’t seem to be sincere in their support to save the environment.